jch42/Free42x/README.md

 	CLRDEV and CLRLOOP and ANUMDEL.
 	ANUMDEL has been enhanced to allow complex numbers import.

+* plotter module funtions:
+	All plotter MCODE functions are implemented except those for bar codes:
+	CLIPUU, CSIZE, CSIZEO, DRAW, FRAME, GCLEAR, IDRAW, IMOVE, IPLOT LABEL, LDIR, LIMIT, LOCATE, LORG, LTYPE, LTYPEO, LXAXIS, LYAXIS MOVE, PEN, PENDN, PENUP, PINIT, PLOT, PLREGX, RATIO, RPLOT, SCALE SETGU, SETUU, TICLEN, UNCLIP, XAXIS, YAXIS, XAXISO, YAXISO, PCLBUF PDIR, PRCL
+	The main plotter user code functions have to be imported from the binaries/newplot.raw program.
+	/!\ I had to add the BLDSPEC function because it is needed in the main plotter user code program.
+	Because of the way free42 references functions in user's programs you may encounter some unattended program modification.
+	The best way to keep safe is to export all programs and clearing them before updating.

 SOME NOTES :
 * All versions :